PetrGlad/compost/README.md

           [:conn-source])}
 ```

+Note that unlike stuartsierra.component sequence of `n.r.compost/stop` might differ from reverse startup one.
+Only explicitly declared dependencies are respected.
+If you need to account for implicit dependencies
+you can add additional elements to components' `:require` collections.

 ## Motivation

 I like what com.stuartsierra.component provides but I also want
 * Use any value as component.
 E.g. often I want a function closure to be a component.
   Or, alternatively, a component be visible as a function.
 Besides this, I do not like the idea of
   always keeping dependency reference even though it might be needed only in start function.
 * Do not require a new type for each component.
-Requirement to implement Lifecycle often
+Implementing `Lifecycle`
-  gets in the way when you only need an ad-hock component.
+  gets in the way when you only need an ad hoc component.
 Also requirement for component
-  to be a map and implement LifeCycle effectively requires component to be a record.
+  to be a map and implement LifeCycle effectively restricts component to be a record.
   This also means that sometimes people resort to work-arounds to avoid creating new types.
 * Use plain Clojure data structures to configure system.
 I think that putting configuration into metadata
   was a mistake.
 Instead of streamlining it actually complicates code.
-With this approach, it's not
-  clear for reader what happens when you configure system and why it requires helper functions to do that.
-* Provide default cleanup procedure.
-This is rather an opinion part.
-I want a default procedure
-  that tries to stop system in case of partial start.
+System configuration is also data
+  that one might want to inspect or modify.
+Give it equal rights :)
 * Be compatible with com.stuartsierra.component/Lifecycle components.
   There are already lots of such components and this is a good thing.
   This part should require only small amount of glue code.